-436. The commissioning inspection of fire protection arrangements shall be conducted by an inspection organisation certified by TUKES and the licence applicant.
+436. The commissioning inspection of fire protection systems shall be conducted by an inspection body certified by TUKES.
+The commissioning inspection of all fire protection arrangements shall be conducted by the licence applicant (for example, building-specifically).
 The licence applicant shall then submit to STUK a written commissioning inspection request no later than a week before the STUK inspection date.
+[2019-12-15]

 437. In the commissioning inspection the licensee shall ensure that

-- fire detection system installations have been approved by an inspection body certified by TUKES
+c. fire detection system installations have been approved by an inspection body certified by Tukes

-- fire water system and fire extinguishing system installations have been inspected and approved by an inspection organisation certified by TUKES
+d. fire water system and fire extinguishing system installations have been inspected and approved by an inspection body certified by Tukes

-- initial fire fighting equipment are located as specified in the fire fighting plan (section 4.5.5)
+e. initial fire fighting equipment are located as specified in the fire fighting plan (chapter 4.5.5)

 5 Fire safety during operation

-- prevent fire spread so that the facility’s safety functions can be reliably performed also during a fire situation.
+c. prevent fire spread so that the facility’s safety functions can be reliably performed also during a fire situation.
+[2013-11-15]

 5.2 Operational Limits and Conditions (OLC), in-service inspections and maintenance

 504. If the original functional principles of fire protection systems, structures or components are changed or new systems or parts thereof are built, the plans for the changes shall be submitted to STUK for approval.
-The plans shall fulfil the requirements of section 3.
+The plans shall fulfil the requirements of chapter 3.
+[2019-12-15]

 507. In making essential changes to operative fire fighting preparedness, STUK’s approval shall be obtained for the changes.